 The main trail in Mustang runs North-South from Lo Monthang to Jomsom, and all treks require restricted access permits.
 Here are the two most popular trekking routes:

 - Mustang Circuit (12-14 days) – Begins in Jomsom and can be combined with various trails to Naar, Damadhar Kund, Saribung and Muktinath.
-The highest point is Mui La at 4,170 meters and difficulty is easy-moderate.
+The highest point is Mui La at 4,170 meters and difficulty is easy to moderate.

 - Upper Mustang Trek (18-20 days) – Typically the Upper Mustang Trek is a continuation of the Mustang Circuit to the Northern communities of the Upper Mustang region.
 Ideal for those looking to experience the fascinating lives of ancient Mustang communities.

 Situated in the centre of Nepal, the Manaslu Region encompasses both the Manaslu and Ganesh Himals.
 The latter consists of seven major peaks which form a natural border with Tibet in the North.
-Further south and west is the massive summit of Manaslu (8,163 meters), the eighth highest mountain in the world.
+Further south-west is the massive summit of Manaslu (8,163 meters), the eighth highest mountain in the world.

-Apart from the striking natural beauty of the region, the area is also culturally diverse offering trekkers rich insight into the various groups of Nepalese people that inhabitant the regions hills and valleys.
+Apart from the striking natural beauty of the region, the area is also culturally diverse offering trekkers rich insight into the various groups of Nepalese people that inhabit the regions hills and valleys.